 Unix and Linux shortcut keys

 Shortcuts are designed to help shorten the time required to perform frequently used commands or actions.
 In the below sections, we have listed keyboard shortcut keys that can be performed by pressing two or more keys at once.
 In addition to keyboard shortcut keys, we have also listed command line shortcut keys that can be typed in at the shell.

-Tip: Not all of the below shortcut keys and command line shortcuts will not work on all variants of Unix and Linux.
+Tip: Not all of the following shortcut keys and command line shortcuts are universally compatible with every variant of Unix and Linux.

 |CTRL+B||Moves the cursor backward one character.|